I am a journalist working with small companies and big causes to create compelling evidence-based communications.

 Together, we share your powerful messages.
 I am a team player and happy to join the team adding flexible communications capacity.

 More about Elisabeth Winkler

-After 18 months as a political columnist in the Bristol Evening Post, I was editor for the Soil Association for eight years (2001 to 2009) including editor of Living Earth, news editor of Organic Farming and editor of the relaunched 1946 journal, Mother Earth.
+After 18 months as a political columnist in the Bristol Evening Post, I was editor for the Soil Association for eight years (2001 to 2009).

 Fast freelancer with flair and focus, I add hit-the-ground-running senior communications capacity to your existing team.

 I authored Eventful Journeys, based on interviews with two refugees from Nazi Europe.
 A short memoir, Ashes, was shortlisted in the Fish Publishing Short Memoir 2013 Awards.
-I was commissioned by Changing Face Collective in 2015 to write a verbatim play based on interviews with people affected by accelerated gentrification in Lambeth – Where Will We Live? received a four-star review from The Stage.
+I was commissioned by Changing Face Collective in 2015 to write a verbatim play based on interviews with people affected by accelerated gentrification in Lambeth; Where Will We Live? received a four-star review from The Stage.
 In 2016, I performed York in a regendered Barded Ladies production of Henry VI part 3 in the Bristol Shakespearian Festival.
-In 2018, I played Mistress Quickly in the Apricity adaption of Henry IV parts 1 & 2, Between The Armies.
-I have been in several short films, including SPIT.
+In 2018, I performed Mistress Quickly in the Apricity adaption of Henry IV parts 1+ 2.
 In 2019, my work made the Fish long-list for Flash Fiction (Milk) and Poetry (Marram).
-In 2019, I published two ebooks: ASHES a memoir to my late husband, Adrian Reid; and the ebook publication of his best-selling novel, Confessions of Hitch-hiker.
+In 2019, I self-published two ebooks: Ashes a memoir to my late husband, Adrian Reid; and the ebook publication of his best-selling novel, Confessions of Hitch-hiker.
 I was published in Mslexia in 2020.